DarkSamurai-botty/Varun.Kumar_01/README.md

 # My Coding Portfolio 🧑‍💻📚

 Hi!
-I'm [Your Name], a student learning to code using Python.
+I'm Varun Kumar Arivuvel, a student learning to code using Python.
 This is a collection of my favorite projects — games, tools, and fun logic exercises!

 ---